cimourdain/GAFK/README.md

 ```

-Then, in the Frontend folder create a php file with the following :
+Then, in the Frontend folder create a php file named MyWebsitePageFrontendManager.php with the following :

 ```
 <?php